elasticio/api-docs/source/includes/_auth-clients.md

 `auth_clients.get` permissions are also used to authorize access to Auth Client's `credentials` field: one can see Auth Client's `credential` only if client's scope and permission's scope match, i.e. `credentials` of tenant's Auth Client are visible for users only with `tenants.auth_clients.get` permissions, though tenant Auth Client itself is visible for users with `workspaces.auth_clients.get`.

 To specify scope of request one of `workspace_id`, `contract_id` or `tenant_id` query parameters is used.
-For example, tenant auth client can be retreived by id if user has `workspaces.auth_clients.get` permission in one of the tenant's workspaces, so to specify those workspace `workspace_id` query parameter is used, without scope parameter you can get only global client otherwise permission can't be checked and such request will be rejected.
+For example, tenant auth client can be retreived by id if user has `workspaces.auth_clients.get` permission in one of the tenant's workspaces, so to specify those workspace `workspace_id` query parameter is used, without scope parameter you can get only global client.
+In case if the user tries to get not a global client and doesn't specify the query parameter - such request  will be rejected, as permission can't be checked.

 ### URL Parameters